JetBrains/jpa-buddy-documentation/faq/faq.md

 If you still can’t see any tables, please contact us on <a href="https://discord.com/invite/zUsVXYGsQr" target="blank">Discord</a>.
 When making your request, please provide the version and type of your IntelliJ IDEA (CE or Ultimate), database provider (PostgreSQL, Oracle, MySQL, etc.) and the version of JPA Buddy.

-## Does JPA Buddy supports the IntelliJ IDEA EAP?
+## Does JPA Buddy support the IntelliJ IDEA EAP?

 Yes, but unfortunately, we cannot support EAP at early stages.
 Normally, we provide support for EAP since its 3-4th release.
 Otherwise, it becomes too laborious, because JetBrains often makes significant API changes during earlier EAP releases.